Sweetcorn is most successful in long hot summers, though many modern cultivars are better suited to our cooler climate.

 Remedy: There are many ways to control slugs and snails, including beer traps, sawdust or eggshell barriers, copper tape and biocontrols.

 More info on Slugs and snails

-Test for ripeness when the tassels have turned chocolate brown - squeeze a grain between thumbnail and fingernail; if a watery liquid squirts out, it is unripe; if it is creamy, the cob is ready; if paste-like it is over-mature.
-Twist ripe cobs from the stem.
-They rapidly lose their flavour so have a pan of boiling water ready before you harvest, ready to plunge them in.
+Test for ripeness when the tassels have turned chocolate brown - peel back a little of the husk and peirce a kernel with a fingernail; if a watery liquid squirts out, it is unripe; if it is creamy, the cob is ready; if paste-like it is over-mature.
+Twist ripe cobs and pull sharply from the stem.
+They rapidly lose their flavour so harvest when required.

 ‘Swift’ F1:(Extra tender sweet) One of the best varieties to choose for growing your own sweetcorn in the UK.
 Plenty of cobs.

 ‘Golden Giant’ AGM:(Supersweet) A vigorous main season variety with large, good quality cobs.

 ‘Lark’ AGM:(Extra tender sweet) Early and high yielding with sweet, tender, top quality cobs.